CrowdStrike/falconpy/CONTRIBUTING.md

 Please fully document changes to unit tests within your Pull Request.
 If you did not specify "Breaking Change" on the punch list in the description, and the change is identified as possibly breaking, this may delay or prevent approval of your PR.

 ### Branch targeting
-_Please do not target the `main` branch with your Pull Request unless directed to do so by a maintainer_.
+_Please do not target the `main` branch with your Pull Request unless it is the only branch or you are directed to do so by a maintainer_.
 Instead, target your PR at the most recent development branch.

 We use [SemVer](https://semver.org/) as our versioning scheme.
 (Example branch name: _ver_0.4.3_)